KislyjKisel/Raylib.lean/README.md

 * `cflags`: additional flags passed to `cc`.
 * `lflags`: additional flags used to link test executable.
 * `cmdout`: if present, print output of commands used when building submodule.
+* `libffi`: use `libffi`, required for some things to work properly, e.g, audio callback

 ### Scripts